 Analysis and Test Results

 Even with these restrictions, there are significant differences between products.
-This is in part because climbing mountains are more popular than ever before, and this growing economy allows manufacturers to create products that may have been to niche to be economically viable in the past.
+This is partly because climbing mountains is more popular than ever, and this growing economy allows manufacturers to create products that may have been too niche to be economically viable in the past.
 What this means for us lucky climbers is that we can find a boot that's designed specifically for the climbing we want to do!

 Quality mountaineering gear is a major investment.
 While some may not hesitate to pay top dollar for a pair of boots, others are looking to walk the line between price and performance.
 In scoring and ranking these boots, we kept value in mind and identified boots that offer the performance you need at a price that is easier to swallow.
 Most notably, the La Sportiva Nepal Cube GTX offers great performance at a more approachable price point.
-We also suggest that value-conscious shoppers consider the La Sportiva Trango Ice Cube, Scarpa Mont Blanc Pro GTX, or the Lowa Mountain Expert GTX Evo.
+We also suggest that value-conscious shoppers consider the La Sportiva Trango Ice Cube or Scarpa Mont Blanc Pro.

 Anyone who has done any kind of mountain travel knows that the footwear fit can make or break a trip.
 Boots that fit poorly can make a WI 3 feel like a WI 6 or leave you limping - instead of leaping - up a glacier.
-In this review we delve into the features and performance characteristics of the mountaineering boots but can't truly speak to fit because the feet of our testing team are not the same as your feet.
-Even if a pair ranks highly in our test, if it doesn't fit your foot it's not the right boot for you.
+In this review, we delve into the features and performance characteristics of the mountaineering boots but can't truly speak to fit because the feet of our testing team are not the same as your feet.
+Even if a pair ranks highly in our test, it's not the right boot for you if it doesn't fit your foot.

 It used to be that there was a correlation between weight and warmth.
 Modern insulation and construction technologies have disrupted that connection.
 The La Sportiva Trango Tower Extreme GTX is the lightest boot in our review at 1lb 13.6oz (835g) despite having the longest name.
 It's also the least warm - no surprise there.
 However, two of the warmest mountaineering boots in our review, the La Sportiva G5, and the Scarpa Phantom Tech are each only a few ounces heavier.